UGA Resources

 (B 1367)

-The purpose of this publication is to serve as an educational reference and resource to those who are interested in animal feeding and nutrition.
-Our primary objective is to list the common terms used when discussing animal feeding.
+is to list the common terms used when discussing animal feeding.
 This listing will also be helpful when reading articles on animal feeding and nutrition, feed analysis reports or tags associated with feeds sold in the market.

 White Clover Establishment and Management Guide